mareksubocz/QuantumJSP/README.rst

-Job Shop Scheduling Demo
+Quantum-Based Job Shop Scheduling
 ========================
-A demo on how to optimally schedule jobs using a quantum computer.
+A heuristic approach on how to optimally schedule jobs using a quantum computer.

 Given a set of jobs and a finite number of machines, how should we schedule our jobs on those machines such that all our jobs are completed at the